The Shoshone-Bannock People

 The Medicine Man

-The routes which the Shoshone used to move from one food source to another were later adopted by white travelers.
-Explorers and trappers, then emigrants and miners, crossed Shoshone territory in the mid-1800s.
-Like the Indians before them, they avoided the rugged lava and traveled along its edges.
+The routes which the Shoshone-Bannock used to move from one food source to another were later adopted by white travelers.
+Explorers and trappers, then emigrants and miners, crossed Shoshone-Bannock territory in the mid-1800s.
+Unlike the native people before them, they avoided the rugged lava and traveled along its edges.

 The Oregon Trail: Goodale's Cutoff